 Once again, you can play with the opacity of the shapes to create bright colors on the right side of the characters.
 If possible, your goal is to completely hide the right side of each white shapes.
 As you can see, the drawing is now more interesting to look at.
 It's colorful and the simulation of depth is great.

 One last thing that you can do is change the color of the outlines.
 Black outlines are great, but not cool enough to create something professional.
 Simply select all lines individually and apply a color similar to the one available inside the shape (simply make sure that the new color is darker).
 That's it!
-A nice king drawing made in just nine easy steps! :)
+A nice king drawing made in just nine easy steps.
+More fun characters can be drawn below. :)